Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of sustainability in BDM

 \subsubsection{Supplier selection}

 Effective partnerships are vital with suppliers that provide the initial material upstream in the supply chain, and supplier selection has traditionally been seen as one of the most crucial decisions for SSCM~\cite{KOC2023108820}.
 The solutions here have been based on improving simulation techniques to make informed decisions quickly, where decision models are improved depending on the features.
 Ahmadi \textit{et al.}~\cite{AHMADI2020123261} have presented a Best-Worst Method (BWM) combined with a modified version of the Preference Ranking Organisation Method for Enrichment of Evaluations (PROMETHEE), which distinguishes between the current state or performance and the desired state.
 The model is based on a unique parameter called \textit{sustainable innovativeness}.
 Koc \textit{et al.}~\cite{KOC2023108820} introduced a framework that extends the current Sustainable Supplier Selection (SSS) process; they include innovation, lean principles and knowledge management which utilised existing SSS data to generate further insights for companies to make informed decisions.
 In addition, a Monte Carlo (MC) assisted, hybrid multi-criteria decision-analysis approach was proposed in their work.
 It has been highlighted that with existing models, there are chances for a supplier to be selected even if it does not perform well in areas related to social sustainability, as the majority of multi-criteria-based selection methodologies use compensatory aggregation, where good performances in other areas can offset poor performances in one criterion.
 Rajesh and Aljabhan~\cite{RAJESH9940231} have tackled this compensatory aggregation issue and proposed a new solution using a 2-layered modelling structure to consider social sustainability.
+Kellner \textit{et al.}~\cite{KELLNER2019505} have identified the need for considering sustainability factors with the multi-criteria supplier selection problem.
+Multi-objective optimisation is particularly suitable when approaching the supplier selection problem from the perspective of portfolio configuration.
+This aims to balance sustainability objectives with the traditional supplier selection goals of cost and supply risk minimisation and service maximisation.
+The contribution from this research identifies risk and sustainability as two features of BDM~\cite{KELLNER2019505}.
+Another approach follows the fuzzy best-worst method (F-BWM), capable of better modelling human thought and extracting SSCM practices.
+This is enhanced by using a conventional Combined Compromise Solution with the Bonferroni mean function (CoCoSo'B) to identify the most appropriate supplier for the supply chain~\cite{ECER2020121981}.
+Rostamnezhad \textit{et al.}~\cite{ROSTAMNEZHAD2020} have analysed the different aspects affecting social sustainability.
+Their results were based on expert interviews, and the factors were divided into five sub-models, including stakeholders' engagement, workforce needs consideration, safety-related factors, health-related factors and management considerations.
+This data presents a new hybrid system dynamic (SD)-fuzzy Decision-Making Trial and Evaluation Laboratory (DEMATEL) method.
+Chen \textit{et al.}~\cite{CHEN.2236} have proposed integrating Total Interpretive Structural Modelling (TISM) and the Fuzzy Analytic Network Process (FANP) method to create a score for selecting a socially responsible supplier.
+The TISM technique can explain the interrelationships among evaluation criteria and present a structured and visual system.
+The FANP method can calculate the final score to determine the most appropriate supplier.
+Hezam \textit{et al.}~\cite{HEZAM} have proposed combining Spherical Fuzzy Set (SFS)-Entropy to handle vague, uncertain data and Combinative Distance-Based Assessment (CODAS), which is a reliable Multi-Criteria Decision Model (MCDM), to rank the alternatives.
+They used a DT to help determine the most suitable supplier.
+Aditi~\textit{et al.}~\cite{ADITI2024139635} have used industrial experts to identify barriers that influence supplier selection Sustainable Manufacturer-Supplier Collaboration (SMSC), ranked into five levels based on their significance, for example, fear of failure for sustainable collaboration adoption is classified as a least significant barrier, while lack of consistent and adequate performance measurement system and unwillingness to share risk and rewards are critical barriers that prevent SMSC.
+To classify these barriers, they used Total Interpretive Structural Modelling with DEMATEL.